PaulKinlan/paul.kinlan.me/content/en/2019-10-06-creating-a-popout-iframe-with-adoptnode-and-magic-iframes.markdown

 tags: [iframe, popout, adoptNode]
 ---

+### Update: 8th October - Significant issues with this doc.

+I caught up with [Jake Archibald](https://jakearchibald.com/) about this post because I thought I had something novel, during the conversation we uncovered a lot of things that make some of this post invalid, and I also learnt a lot in the process that I don't think most developers know.

+* Calling `.append()` and `.appendChild()` adopt the node.
+This makes the usage of `adoptNode` in this instance useless because the append Algorithm ensures that the node is adopted.
+This wasn't mentioned in MDN docs, but is in the [spec](https://dom.spec.whatwg.org/#concept-node-append).
+I need to go back and workout why I had an issue earlier, but I suspect it was because I was orginally trying to append a `DocumentFragment`.
+This means that both `w.document.body.appendChild(document.adoptNode(airhornerIframe));` and `w.document.body.appendChild(airhornerIframe);` will have the same effect.
+* Whilst DOM elements will keep their state (check the custom element), if an iframe is moved in the DOM it is reloaded.
+Period.
+This means that moving it between iframes will not keep the state like I had originally tested, I believe this was due to the fact that the SW loaded the page incredibly quickly.
+The portals API might not be affect by this - so in the future this experience should work :)

+The concept of moving elements between documents is still valid and interesting, but the benefit to iframes isn't there.
+I noticed that video elements got reset when moved between windows and I should have been more diligent verifying the iframe didn't actually reset it's state.

+As always, you can see the [commit history for this post](https://github.com/PaulKinlan/paul.kinlan.me/commits/main/content/en/2019-10-06-creating-a-popout-iframe-with-adoptnode-and-magic-iframes.markdown).

+### Original post
 When I joined Google in 2010 I stumbled across a document that mentioned a concept in gmail called '[magic iframes](https://www.usenix.org/legacy/events/webapps10/tech/slides/deboor.pdf)', it had a cool name and the concept was novel.

 > * Targeted at apps with multiple windows